For first time buyers, getting the right first acoustic guitar comes with memories that will last a lifetime.

 For most first-time buyers, they will normally stay away from spending too much on a first guitar.
 There is logic in this.
 Some however have deep enough pockets to spend a considerable amount of money on that guitar and believe that they will stick to it for a long time to come.

 Most of the times however, you might not have enough cash and may not stick with it for a long time.
-Still, you will need to buy the best guitar that you can afford.
+Still, you will need to buy the perfect guitar that you can afford.
 Perhaps you are a parent and you want to buy one for your teenage son.
 Considering how quickly they can change their minds; an inexpensive guitar might seem like the better option.

 The big question now becomes, how much should you spend on your very first acoustic guitar?
 While there is nothing wrong in spending more, anywhere between $200 and $300 should do well.
 In this price range, you will often find a good guitar that plays right, is good quality and sounds good.
 Note that there are still models that are priced at around $100 that will still offer you what you are looking for.